zunzun/pyeq2/Examples/Web/README.txt

 * Running on http://127.0.0.1:5000/

-When you open this URL you should see a several graphs that were dynamically fit to example data sets.
+When you open this URL you should see a form that allows curve and surface fitting, with graphs.

 Use Control-C to exit the Flask development server.